Aindrita Ray

-Aindrita Ray (born 19 April) is an Indian actress who primarily works in Kannada films.
-She has also appeared in Bengali and Hindi films.
-Ray is a recipient of two South Indian International Movie Awards, along with nominations for five Filmfare Awards South.
+Aindrita Ray (born 19 April) is an Indian actress who primarily works in Kannada film's alongside Bengali and Hindi films.
+Ray is a recipient of two South Indian International Movie Awards, and was considered as one of famous and leading actress of her time in kannada industry.
+Ray also has five nominations for Filmfare Awards South.

 Ray made her acting debut in 2007, with Meravanige.
 She had her breakthrough with Manasaare (2010), for which she received the Filmfare Award for Best Actress – Kannada nomination.
 Ray received two more Filmfare Best Actress nomination for her performance in Veera Parampare (2010) and Bhajarangi (2013).
 For the last of these, she won the SIIMA Award for Best Actress – Kannada.
 Her other successful films are Paramathma (2011), Mungaru Male 2 (2016), Chowka (2017), Premam Poojyam (2021), Kshamisi Nimma Khaatheyalli Hanavilla (2022) and Thimayya & Thimayya (2022).

 Early life and background

 Ray was born on 19 April as the youngest daughter into a Bengali family in Udaipur, Rajasthan, where she spent her childhood, before moving to Mumbai.
 With her father, A. K. Ray, being a prosthodontist in the Indian Air Force, she along with her family moved from one place to another, finally settling in Bangalore.

 Ray studied at Baldwin Girls' High School, Bangalore.
 Later, she joined MR Ambedkar Dental College, Bangalore to pursue a bachelor's degree in dental science.
 While studying, she did parttime modelling, appearing in television advertisements, which paved way for her entry into the film industry.
 She started acting in Kannada movies, and once in a while appearing in Amateur/Short films.